66Bunz/pypuns/README.md

 How to install with Pip.

 ## Usage:
-API references, categories/languages lists, usage examples
+API references, categories/languages tables, usage examples

 ## Contributing:
 You can contribute to this project by adding new puns or by improving existing ones for the existing languages, or adding puns for a new language.
 Take a look at [CONTRIBUTING.md][contributing] for more information.